Transparent Cattle Production Practices

 If things like financial inputs and extreme regional weather were not real concerns, we would have endless pastures with knee-high grass to rotate our cattle through all year round.
 This would most closely reflect the way large ruminant animals (think buffalo, for example) lived before western civilization changed the land where we live today.
 This would be the way to grow cattle for beef that is the most in-sync with Mother Nature's prescription and cattle biology.

 True story, all cattle start out "grass fed", and for this reason, any producer could use this label without being outright dishonest.
 Sadly, it is a widely overused label that has many interpretations and this in turn weakens its meaning and value.
 So, for the moment let's put labels aside.

 Here's what we should all be interested in knowing from cattle producers (and other protein producers for that matter).

 - How was it treated during its life?

 - Where did the animal live?

 - What did the animal eat?

 Our cattle are treated well, they are subjected to very few stress-inducing experiences.
-We do ear tag the calves two to three days after they're born, we transport them via stock trailer only a handful of times depending on the circumstances during their lives.
-We do not force a weaning date on them.
+We do ear tag the calves for identification purposes, we transport them via stock trailer only a handful of times depending on the circumstances during their lives.
 They are not given growth hormones or preventative antibiotics.
 They might get a course of antibiotics if they are sick and need it, but this would be a very rare occurrence because our animals live in a healthy natural environment, they typically stay healthy.